 c.
 In the case of unlisted units on January 31, 2018, the net asset value of the units on that date.

-There is also a proposal to allow the deduction under Section 87A of the Income Tax Act on income tax computed on all income, excluding the income tax payable on such LTCG.
+Rebate under Section 87A of the Income Tax Act is allowed on income tax computed on all income, excluding the income tax payable on such LTCG.

-To compensate for the shortfall in the GST collection, the government has probably taken this step of imposing a levy of taxes on shares held for the long-term.
-This is of course, over and above the already existing Securities Transaction Tax (STT) which was introduced in the year 2004 to check instances of capital gains tax evasion.
+To compensate for the shortfall in the GST collection, the government has probably taken the step of imposing a levy of taxes on shares held for the long term.
+This is, of course, over and above the already existing Securities Transaction Tax (STT) which was introduced in the year 2004 to check instances of capital gains tax evasion.

 Overall, the levy of both LTCG tax and STT seems quite unfair.
 The main question remains unanswered: “How far this move will contribute to yielding a higher revenue to the government, which is the underlying objective of this move?”